vdbst/standard/README.md

 function test (){
     // something that can fail
     if(error){
-        return Ok("all good!")
+        return Ok("all good!");
     }else{
-        return Err("oh no!")
+        return Err("oh no!");
     }
 ~~~

 ## Functions
-Now that we can know how to create results we need to have a way to interact with them.
+Now that we can know how to create results we need a way to interact with them.

-Each result object has some member functions that can be used to interact with it
+Each result object has some member functions that can be used to interact with it.

 ### Checking